 Customer satisfaction is the feeling or attitude of a customer towards a product or service after it has been used.
-The confirmation model treats satisfaction as a meeting of customer expectations and is generally related to habitual usage of However, on customer products. research satisfaction has moved towards the disconfirmation paradigm which views satisfaction with products and brands as a result of two cognitive variables: pre purchase expectations and disconfirmation.
-Customer satisfaction has traditionally been regarded as a fundamental determinant of long term consumer behavior.
+The confirmation model treats satisfaction as a meeting of customer expectations and is generally related to habitual usage of products.
+However, research on customer satisfaction has moved towards the disconfirmation paradigm which views satisfaction with products and brands as a result of two cognitive variables: pre purchase expectations and disconfirmation.
+Customer satisfaction has traditionally been regarded as a fundamental determinant of long - term consumer behavior.
 Satisfied customers are valuable assets for every organization to gain the customer loyalty and retention.